-LIT-0214 British Literature I A survey of English literature from its early beginnings through 1798.
+LIT-0214 British Literature I

+A survey of English literature from its early beginnings through 1798.
 "British" literature means literature from the British Isles.

-Semester Credit: 3 credit hours (45 lecture hours per semester) Prerequisite: Satisfactory evidence of entry level writing/reading skills based on assessment testing scores, and/or completion of the developmental English program with a minimum grade of C. Transferable
+Prerequisite: Satisfactory evidence of entry level writing/reading skills based on assessment testing scores, and/or completion of the developmental English program with a minimum grade of C. Transferable